Banking, market watchdogs push for changes to Euribor

 The Libor scandal toppled the leadership of Britain's Barclays and cost UBS $1.5 billion in fines last year.
 Other banks are also bracing for huge fines.

-The proposals are broadly in line with those put forward by the European Central Bank late last year and come as the European Commission is putting the finishing touches on its own more binding recommendations, expected as soon as April.
+The proposals are broadly in line with those put forward by the European Central Bank late last year and come as the European Commission is putting the finishing touches on its own more binding recommendations expected, in April.

 Banks, where possible, should base their daily Euribor submissions on actual transactions rather than estimates and should not have employees that could potentially benefit from manipulating the rate involved in the submission process, the two said.